etcpwd13/greyfriar_blog/_posts/2021-01-01-Notes-Vaccine.md

 ***lessons learned*** is do post exploit recon for user names and passwords:

-Logged in and used FTP GET command to download the file that was there "backup.zip"
+Logged in and used FTP GET command to download the file that was there "backup.zip" and use find command to see where it was downloaded to:

 ```yaml
 find / -type f -name backup.zip 2>/dev/null